German-Style Soft Pretzel Recipe

 Set up the finishing station.
 While the pretzels are proofing, set up a non-reactive container with one quart / one liter of cool water.
 Ideally, this first dipping container should be large enough to float four pretzels in one layer (we used a stainless steel frying pan).
+To prevent lumps, gradually pour the cooled washing soda (it will now be about 1¼ C / 190 g) into the first dipping container while whisking, then continue to whisk until dissolved.
+You may notice the solution warm up a bit.
 Next to that container, place a bowl with about 1.5 quarts / 1.5 liters of cool water for rinsing the pretzels.
 Rinsing prevents the crust from being bitter.
 After the dipping and rinsing bowls, prepare two pieces of parchment (or use silicone liners) to line the baking pans.
 Last in line, lightly beat one egg for an egg wash (optional but creates a nice shine) and set out the sprinkling salt.

 Sensible precautions.
 Keep washing soda away from eyes and avoid reactive surfaces such as aluminum.
 We used our hands to dip the pretzels and had no issues, but those with sensitive skin might opt for a slotted spoon.
 If the solution gets on seasoned stone surfaces it will clean off the seasoning.